DLLDN/DLLDN/Data Analysis Projects/UK Sanctions List/README.md

 # Project Objective

-This data analysis project focuses on an explorative study of the UK Sanctions List website dataset using Tableau for Visualisations.
+This data analysis project focuses on an explorative study of the UK Sanctions List website dataset using Tableau for visualisations.

 # The UK Sanctions List